fuzzwizard/blog.mitchsmall.io/src/posts/roman-nums.md

 ---
-title: Converting Roman Numerals to a Number (and Back Again)
+title: Roman Numerals To A Number
 layout: post.pug
 collection: posts
-date:
+date: 2016-11-6
-draft: true
 ---

 Roman numerals!
 What are they good for?
 Movie sequels, mostly.
 But also brain teasers.